omnetpp/omnetpp/samples/database/README.txt

   - remote access and intelligent queries/reports via the "LAMP" setup (Linux+Apache+MySQL+PHP) -- should I add tools like PHP/SWF Charts and JpGraph as well;
-  - many reporting tools like Eclipse/BIRT work from a database as well.
+  - many reporting tools like Eclipse/BIRT also work from a database;
+  - interfacing with network management systems

 The current code was written for the MySQL database (www.mysql.com), but it can be easily ported to other databases like PostgreSQL or Oracle as well,